grayresearch/CX/CHARTER.md

     Together CXU-LI and CXU-MD enable automatic glueless composition of configurable CPU and CXU cores into processor complexes.

-The interrelationship of these three separate task group abstraction layers are illustrated in this hardware-software stack diagram.
+The interrelationship of these three separate task group abstraction layers is illustrated in this hardware-software stack diagram.

 <img src="/spec/images/composition-layers.png" width="500">